-According to NASA, the Northern Lights will display at their greatest intensity since 1958 in 2013.
+According to NASA, the Northern Lights will display at their greatest intensity since 1958 in 2013 and 2014.
 This is due to the scientific phenomenon the Solar Maximum, which is on an 11-year cycle.
 Iceland is an ideal Northern Lights hunting destination, as the only place in the world where the lights can be seen throughout the whole country.

 One of the best known places to view the Aurora Borealis in their full glory is the remote yet luxurious Hotel Ranga.
 This itinerary combines a stay here with two nights in the nation's vibrant capital, Reykjavik.